 Okay guys, the lights are down, the festivities are over, and winter has officially set in.
 How are you going to keep yourself busy until Cherry Blossom season?
 Well, we’ve got you covered!
 Here’s a list of 20 winter things to do in Washington, DC.
 Don’t forget to add any we missed in the comments!

 Events are loosely listed in the order they occur, by location.
 Ongoing events are listed first.
+Updated for 2020.

 Things to do this Winter in Washington, DC

 Ice Skating: One easy way to battle the cold while still enjoying the outdoors is to go ice skating.
-Find ice skating all winter long at Canal Park, Sculpture Garden (closed during government shut down), and Washington Harbor (Georgetown).
+Find ice skating all winter long at Canal Park (through February), Sculpture Garden (through March 15, weather dependent), and Washington Harbor (through March 15).
 Rentals, group rates, and season passes are available.

 Things to do this Winter in Virginia

 Chocolate Lover’s Festival: Valentine’s Day is right around the corner and that means it’s time to enjoy delicious chocolate.
-Head to the City of Fairfax February 1-3 for chocolate tasting, chocolate art, and more!
+Head to the City of Fairfax January 31 – February 2 for chocolate tasting, chocolate art, and more!
 Check the website for free and ticketed events.

 Alexandria Winter Restaurant Week: Stroll the cozy streets of Old Town Alexandria to chase those winter blues away.
-Then, warm up with restaurant deals from January 18-27.
+Then, warm up with restaurant deals from January 17-26.

-Alexandria President’s Day Parade: Head to Old Town Alexandria on President’s Day (February 18) to see floats and music from local organizations.
+Alexandria President’s Day Parade: Head to Old Town Alexandria on President’s Day (February 17) to see floats and music from local organizations.
 Plus, stick around to see which local restaurants came up with the best cherry recipes in honor of George Washington.

 Things to do this Winter in Maryland

-Step Afrika: Discover traditional and contemporary African step dancing at the Strathmore on January 20.
+Step Afrika: Discover traditional and contemporary African step dancing at the Strathmore on January 12.
 Tickets range from $35 to $75.

 First Saturday – Fire and Ice: Fredrick, Maryland hosts a day of fun on the first Saturday of every month.
-Join them on Saturday, February 2 for Fire and Ice to discover ice sculptures, carving demos, fire dancers, and an ice bar on the creek.
+Join them on Saturday, February 1 for Fire and Ice to discover ice sculptures, carving demos, fire dancers, and an ice bar on the creek.
 This event gets super crowded so go early and plan to make dinner reservations or eat away from the main street.